PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 Being OP'd, find a good location for your mines.

 Also the following commands may help setup the environment.
 Optional of course.
 Having some block in your inventory can be useful for use as scaffolding or selecting.
-I personally like to use sealanterns because they are not common block and they stand out well in low light conditions and are easier to see in screen prints.
+I personally like to use sealanterns because they are not a common block and they stand out well in low light conditions and are easier to see in screen prints.
 Giving yourself `/fly` and `/god` may not be necessary, but it could help if you need to find a good location, or if there are mobs in the area when you drop out of creative mode and back in to survival.

 ```
 /op <yourIGN>